 - 226. The guy in charge said I should apply for the job as caretaker for the building when it shut down.
-I got offered the job but was also offered a job job in on the night shift and worked there for years with juvenile offenders as a residential care officer. - 227.
-While working as a social worker I set up Juniors football club which was for under privileged boys.
+I got offered the job but was also offered a job sector sector.
+I took the job sector sector on the night shift and worked there for sector years with juvenile offenders as a residential care officer. - 227.
+While working as a social worker I set up and the set of Juniors football club which was for under privileged boys.
 I obtained fundraising to set it up, and put measures in place to prevent any child being left alone in changing rooms and did not allow showers - 228.
-Working in ended up being detrimental to my health and I became what they called contaminated because I was working with young sexual offenders.
+Working in Example ended up being detrimental to my health and I became what they called contaminated because I was working with young sexual offenders.
 This lead to me being over-protective with my own kids. - 229.
 My marriage broke up in 2000 and I developed a mental health problem.
 I had always had this but it became more pronounced after the break-up of my marriage.
 Then, due to an incident with the police that I don't wish to discuss though it was to do with the break-up of my marriage, I had a court case which lead to me losing my job at - 230.
 I worked in a distillery for a while but then sat my PSV and spent a few years driving buses.
 In 2010 I was diagnosed with ME and chronic fatigue and haven't worked since.
 I'm actually glad I'm out of the rat race because that is exactly what it is, a rat race.